EndSerenading: Reception and legacy

 Blake Butler of AllMusic gave the album two and a half stars out of five.
 He wrote: "[EndSerenading] gives Mineral's rather large fan following something to remember them by -- although it somehow seems that the memory would have been more precious without this release.
 This is easily a disappointment; nevertheless, many who loved Mineral will not be able to help themselves from falling for this last release, and it will probably bring them quite a few more admirers who never paid attention before."

 In 2017, Mineral accused rapper Gab3 and Lil Peep of plagiarism over an unlicensed and uncredited sample of the track "LoveLetterTypewriter" on their track "Hollywood Dreaming".
 Gab3 stated that the sample was meant to honor Mineral's work.
+Chris Simpson has expressed regret over how the band handled the situation, but also stated that, "I think it's absolutely fair to say, 'you should credit people when you've taken things from them.'
+It's not like we were gonna sue him or ask him for money, it was a matter of principle for us.
+And it wasn't a small sample: It was the backbone of the song and there were snippets of vocals that came in at the end.
+That’s all — if you're inspired by it and that's why you’re using it, then why not tell people?"